simozhou/supreme-fishstick/README.md

 - Visit localhost in your browser at: `localhost:8000`

 ## TODO
-- add pop-ups (or something similar) when users click on a speaker to get more info
+- add bootstrap popover when users click on a speaker to get more info
-- fix scaling for programme and FAQ
+- fix scaling and styling for programme and FAQ
 - populate speakers
 - populate programme
 - populate faq